+Professional

+associations;

+Task 3: Promoting deficient specialti es 1

 3.1.
-Retraining in deficient Quality and The concept of retraining in retraining programs have The number of Specialist qualification specialties Coordination Group; professional associations; Ministry of Education and Science; Ministry; The concept of retraining in scarce specialties has been created by the quality and coordination group and agreed with stakeholders; The concept of retraining is approved by a normative act; The changes are provided for in Ministerial Order #244; been developed; Discrepancies in employment and education issues, rights and duties of retrained persons are regulated; Transitional provisions for the inclusion of retrained persons in the legal educational space have been written; Preparation programs have been started; relevant normative documents have been prepared; deficient specialists has increased, especially in the regions; access to rehabilitation services is improved; criteria are required for the service provider to participate in state programs.
+Retraining in deficient specialties Quality and Coordination Group; professional associations; Ministry of Education and Science; Ministry; The concept of retraining in scarce specialties has been created by the quality and coordination group and agreed with stakeholders; The concept of retraining is approved by a normative act; The changes are provided for in Ministerial Order #244; retraining programs have been developed; Discrepancies in employment and education issues, rights and duties of retrained persons are regulated; Transitional provisions for the inclusion of retrained persons in the legal educational space have been written; Preparation programs have been started; relevant normative documents have been prepared; The number of deficient specialists has increased, especially in the regions; access to rehabilitation services is improved; Specialist qualification criteria are required for the service provider to participate in state programs.
 Risk of quality deterioration, employment and education/skills mismatch.
 The problem of transition: maintaining regularity and balance.
-A motivation has been created for persons actively involved in the practice of rehabilitation to enter the legal educational space 3.2.
-Development of updated approaches and implementation of incentive mechanisms Quality and Coordination Group; Ministry; Ministry of Education and Science; professional associations; The quality and coordination group has developed recommendations on the promotion of study and employment in scarce specialties, which include issues and opportunities for teaching/clinical practice financing, employment in regions, recognition mechanisms, participation in international projects and training abroad; Recommendations for changing the scheme of national entrance exams in relevant specialties have been developed; The document is approved by a joint order of two ministers or by a government decree; The number of students who want to pass the national exams has increased; The number of students/specialists enrolled in joint/international certified programs has increased; The number of specialists/students participating in research and international projects has increased; The number of interested students/specialists from the regions has increased; The number of students employed under supervision and their practical skills have increased; More students graduate from the program and are employed in the field; The number of deficient specialists has increased, especially in the regions; The number of professionals, educated abroad, has been increased; access to rehabilitation services is improved; The mobility of students and outflow of specialists is reduced; In case of increased competition, program quotas are revised/increased; Delay in the development of educational clinical bases or the status quo State, international and private investments in the field have increased; Remuneration is increased; cooperation with international institutions is improved;
+A motivation has been created for persons actively involved in the practice of rehabilitation to enter the legal educational space

+3.2.
+Development of updated approaches and implementation of incentive mechanisms Quality and Coordination Group; Ministry; Ministry of Education and Science; professional associations; The quality and coordination group has developed recommendations on the promotion of study and employment in scarce specialties, which include issues and opportunities for teaching/clinical practice financing, employment in regions, recognition mechanisms, participation in international projects and training abroad; Recommendations for changing the scheme of national entrance exams in relevant specialties have been developed; The number of students who want to pass the national exams has increased; The number of students/specialists enrolled in joint/international certified programs has increased; The number of specialists/students participating in research and international projects has increased; The number of interested students/specialists from the regions has increased; The number of students employed under supervision and their More students graduate from the program and are employed in the field; The number of deficient specialists has increased, especially in the regions; The number of professionals, educated abroad, has been increased; access to rehabilitation services is improved; The mobility of students and outflow of specialists is reduced; In case of increased competition, program quotas are revised/increased; Delay in the development of educational clinical bases or the status quo State, international and private investments in the field have increased; Remuneration is increased;